MartinGeisse/mahdl-plugin/doc/index-selection.md

 not have a power-of-two size.
 Most of the language behavior and what is allowed is defined in terms of *types*, not *constness*, and is much easier to understand that way (see operators.md).
 Making an exception here seems ugly.

-**TODO** it might be possible to mix constant folding into the expression processor without a lot of effort.
+It might have been possible to mix constant folding into the expression processor without a lot of effort.
 But even then, it is still unclear whether this is a good idea: Most of the behavior of the language is bound to types, not formal constness.
 For example, whether -3 < 5 can be evaluated depends on the left and right types: If the left-hand operand is a vector, -3 cannot be represented and is either wrapped or produces an error (depending on the exact